jakubbilko/CookieBox/README.md

 coookiename - the name of the cookie that determines whether the bar has been shown on the site, use a unique name for each site

+If you want to add a close button to the bar, just add the 'cookiebox-close' class to that element (inside of the bar).